CMSgov/ab2d-website/_pages/claims-data-details.md

 ## Claim ID

-The Claim ID is found in every ExplanationofBenefit resource as 1 of a list of IDs found in the identifier field.
+The Claim ID is found in every ExplanationOfBenefit resource as 1 of a list of IDs found in the identifier field.

 - Format: a positive number
 - Location: found in the list of identifiers (eob.identifier[])